-IMG_0946 (1)As the school year winds down, we enter the season for reflection.
-For students, now is time for final performances, academic awards, and the accumulation of all kinds of accolades for the year.
-I am always a little in awe of Trinitas students as I look back over their accomplishments and realize all they have done, and done well, in a single year.
-Surely this euphoria upon reflection holds true for any hardworking student in any school—it is not reserved for Trinitas students.
+The end of the first quarter of the school year is upon us and our students have settled into the rhythm and routines of the school year.
+For many, this is a season of growing intellectually in their classrooms while also pursuing various co-curriculars available to Trinitas students.
+I am always a little in awe of Trinitas students as I consider how many wonderful and various things they are able to accomplish over the course of a single year.
+Surely this reflection holds true for any hardworking student in any school—it is not reserved for Trinitas students.
 I am, however, always amazed at the number of Trinitas students who do so very well over the year in such a wide variety of activities.
 What I have found is that classical education exposes students to a broad range of experiences and then provides opportunities for students to learn, perform and compete in activities as different as baseball and drama.
 By encouraging students to drink deeply from many fountains of knowledge rather than specializing in one, classical education creates Renaissance men and women.

 In contrast, American culture has been moving for decades toward more and more specialization in everything, which naturally leads to more specialization in education.
 The modern student is encouraged to devote himself to one passion, to say, I am a baseball player and can do no other; I will play in the major league or die.
 Or to say, I am an actor; I could not possibly devote attention to baseball this spring.
 For a student to be singularly focused and to become a virtuoso in a particular field is certainly admirable, but few students are able to achieve that level in spite of giving their best day in and day out.
 If a student devotes himself to one activity at an early age, let us say the violin, but never achieves greatness at it, what has he missed?
 What else might he have tried during his formative years?
 Wouldn’t the student do better to try a great many things, to learn a great many things while he is young, to be exposed to much?